stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 - This workshop will help you learn how to locate physical items in the library's stacks.

-#### ``+ Independent work``

-- Print out, read, annotate, and take critical notes on the reading, then post your contributions to the week's Hive page. *Read and engage the work of your peers there as well*.
-- Complete the workshop.

 ---

 {{< hint note >}}